italia/eudi-wallet-it-docs/docs/en/relying-party-solution.rst

   * - **6**, **7**, **8**, **9**
     - In the **Cross Device Flow**: the Request URI is provided in the form of a QR Code that is shown to the User.
 The User frames the QRCode with the Wallet Instance and extracts the Request URI.
 In the **Same Device Flow** the Relying Party responses with the Request URI in the form of HTTP Redirect Location (302).
   * - **10**
-    - The Wallet Instance requests the content of the Authorization Request by invoking the Request URI, passing an Authorization DPoP HTTP Header containing the Wallet Instance Attestation and the DPoP proof HTTP Header.
+    - The Wallet Instance requests the content of the Authorization Request by invoking the Request URI, passing an Authorization DPoP HTTP Header containing the Wallet Attestation and the DPoP proof HTTP Header.
   * - **11**
-    - The Relying Party attests the trust to the Wallet Instance using the Wallet Instance Attestation and evaluates the Wallet Instance capabilities.
+    - The Relying Party attests the trust to the Wallet Instance using the Wallet Attestation and evaluates the Wallet Instance capabilities.
   * - **12**
     - The Relying Party issues a signed Request Object, returning it as response.
 The ``exp`` value of the signed Request Object MUST be no more than 240 seconds.
   * - **13**, **14**, **15**, **16**